Why 1 Serpent is Better Than 100

 What is a tanin?

 The word is often translated as snake or serpent.
 However, the word is used in Tanach to refer to an aquatic creature.
-Also, the word is used in Yechezkel 29:3 in reference to Paro:
+Also, the word is used in Yechezkel 29:3 in reference to Pharaoh:

 Speak, and say, Thus says the Lord God: Behold, I am against you, Pharaoh king of Egypt, the great crocodile (tanin) that lies in the midst of his streams, which has said, My river is my own, and I have made it for myself.
 (Judaic Classics translation)